htcf/docs/docs/software/index.md

 !!!
 Remember
     The best place to install software is in reference storage: `/ref/<lab>/software`.

-After manual software installation, it's good practice to then create a [module file](#manual-module-files)

-### Manual module files

-Module files that are manually created go in reference storage in `/ref/<lab>/software/modules`.

-[The lmod documentation](https://lmod.readthedocs.io/en/latest/015_writing_modules.html) is the best place to learn about creating module files.

 ## What about conda?

 Feel free to use conda if it is required/preferred.

 The HTCF does not handle Conda support requests.
 For conda support, please see [https://docs.conda.io/en/latest/help-support.html](https://docs.conda.io/en/latest/help-support.html)